Planning an African safari can be a daunting task. So we’ve put together a complete guide to our 5 Days in Tanzania Safari Itinerary.

 After our 22 hour flight from London we slept like babies at Olerai Lodge.

-Staying At Olerai Lodge
+Stay At Olerai Lodge

 Olerai Lodge is Shadows Of Africa’s signature lodge located in Arusha, and is the starting point for many of their memorable safaris.